 Email open rate

 Email open rate is the percentage of people who opened an email campaign.
 If you mailed to a list of 750 people and 180 of them opened, your open rate would be 24%: a nice average.

 Of course, lots of things influence your open rate, but a healthy open rate is typically in the 20-40% range.

 Click through rate

 Click through rate is the percentage of people who clicked a link or any linked image within an email.
 To continue our example from before, if you have a list of 750 people and 100 click on a link, you have about a 14% click-through rate.

 Much like the open rate, this number will depend on the number of links you include in your email and how compelling the email content is.

 Now that we’ve gone over open and click through rates, let’s discuss CTOR.

 What is CTOR?

-The metric you may not have heard of is click to open rate (CTOR) which essentially measures the effectiveness of the content of your email.
-It is calculated by the number of unique clicks divided by the number of unique opens.
+The metric marketers aren’t as familiar with is the click to open rate (CTOR), which essentially measures the effectiveness of your email’s content.
+This metric is calculated by the number of unique clicks divided by the number of unique opens.